-Pascal Siakam appeared in 81 games during the regular season for the Toronto Raptors in 2017-18, his second season with the franchise.
+Siakam appeared in 81 games during the regular season for the Toronto Raptors in 2017-18, his second season in the league.
 He started five of those contests.
 Siakam averaged career highs across the board with 7.3 points, 4.5 rebounds and 2.0 assists per contest.
 He scored in double figures on 24 separate occasions during the regular season.
 Siakam scored a career-high 20 points at Golden State on Oct.
 25. He snared a season-best nine rebounds on Apr.
 8 against the Orlando Magic.
 On Feb.
-28, the New Mexico State product arguably had the best game of his season when he delivered 14 points, six rebounds, four assists, two steals and one block, plus 7-of-9 shooting, during a win at Orlando.
-The Raptors finished at 59-23 and defeated the Wizards in the first round of the playoffs before losing to Cleveland in the second round.
-"Spicey P" appeared in all 10 of Toronto's playoff games that season.
+28, the New Mexico State product arguably had the best game of his season when he delivered 14 points on 7-of-9 shooting, six rebounds, four assists, two steals and a block during a win at Orlando.
+The Raptors finished 59-23 and defeated the Wizards in the first round of the playoffs before losing to Cleveland in the second round.
+"Spicy P" appeared in all 10 of Toronto's playoff games that season.
 He averaged 6.6 points and 3.6 rebounds per playoff clash.
-He had his best game of the playoffs in the clinching win over the Washington Wizards in Round 1.
-In that Game 6, Siakam tallied 11 points, eight rebounds and two blocks, as the Raptors finished off the Wizards by a score of 102-92 and won the series.2016
+Siakam had his best game of the playoffs in the series-clinching win over the Wizards.
+In that Game 6, Siakam tallied 11 points, eight rebounds and two blocks, helping the Raptors move on to the second round of the playoffs.2016

 June 23, 2016Drafted by the Toronto Raptors in the 1st round (27th pick) of the 2016 NBA Draft.